oconnor0/BeaconRoad/CoreRules.md

         - When you **invent** or **craft** a creation with *alchemical* features, get **+1 quality level** to your roll.
 You begin with one special formula already known.
             - *Follow the Inventing procedure with the GM to define your first special alchemical formula.*
     - **Analyst.**
-        - During downtime, you get **two ticks** to distribute among any long term project clocks that involve investigation or learning a new formula or design plan.
+        - During downtime, you get **2 Ticks** to distribute among any long term project clocks that involve investigation or learning a new formula or design plan.
     - **Artificer.**
         - When you **invent** or **craft** a creation with *spark-craft* features, get **+1 quality level** to your roll.
 You begin with one special design already known.
             - *Follow the Inventing procedure with the GM to define your first spark-craft design.*